.300 Winchester Magnum: Hunting applications

 The .300 Winchester Magnum is well-suited for a wide range of game.
-Due to its flat trajectory and high kinetic energy, the cartridge is a favored round for big game worldwide, and for ranged shots and mountain hunting.
+Due to its flat trajectory and high kinetic energy, the cartridge is a favored round for big-game hunting worldwide, as well as for long-range shots and mountain hunting.
 The cartridge is commercially loaded with bullets ranging from 150 to 220 grains.

 It is often used when hunting the members of the ungulate family such as Dall sheep, white tail deer, mule deer, elk, and moose; being popular cartridge among hunters for these and other big game species around the world.
 Elk can weigh as much as 1000 lb and moose 1400 lb.
 Controlled expansion bullet weights of 165–200 gr are the preferred choices for these game species.
 While lighter cup and core bullets weighing 150–165 gr are adequate for smaller deer such as the mule deer and white-tailed deer.

 150-grain bullets are generally used for hunting medium-sized game species.
-Factory loads are usually loaded to leave the muzzle at 3,250 feet per second, offering the hunter a flat trajectory for long range shots.
+Factory loads are usually loaded to leave the muzzle at 3,250 feet per second, offering the hunter a flat trajectory for long-range shots.
 Nevertheless, handloaders may increase muzzle velocities.
 165 and 168-grain bullets also offer a flat trajectory with higher ballistic coefficients, which retain accuracy and kinetic energy over distance.
 The most popular bullet weight is the 180-grain, which is commercially loaded to a muzzle velocity of 3,000 fps.
 This load offers a balance between flat trajectory, ballistic coefficient, and energy, allowing large-size big game animals such as elk and moose to be killed at considerable distances.
 Loaded with heavier 200-grain bullets, the .300 Win Mag is effective in hunting thick-boned heavier game.

-With its high velocity, low bullet drop and high energy retention, the .300 Winchester Magnum is useful for hunting sheep and other mountain game species, even at extended range.
+With its high velocity, low bullet drop, and high energy retention, the .300 Winchester Magnum is useful for hunting sheep and other mountain game species, even at extended range.
 This may be considered unethical for many sport hunters.

 The .300 Winchester Magnum cartridge is effective on dangerous game such as bear.
 Both black bears and grizzly bears are hunted using the cartridge.
-The .300 Winchester Magnum is a lighter cartridge than typically necessary for the largest bears; loaded with heavier bullets, hunters have had success with the cartridge against these large bears.
+The .300 Winchester Magnum is a lighter cartridge than typically required for the largest bears; when loaded with heavier bullets, hunters have had success with it against these large bears.